Billing and Insurance

 - major - crowns, bridges, dentures, implants, oral surgery, periodontic and endodontic work

-Sometimes the categories can become more specific by grouping things such as oral surgery, periodontics and endodontics into their own categories, or by having specifications that only cover certain types of fillings or crowns.
+Sometimes the categories can become more specific by grouping things such as oral surgery, periodontics and endodontics into their own categories, or by specifying coverage for only certain types of fillings or crowns.

 Are there separate benefits under my plan for orthodontic work?